 If a student successfully completes the core curriculum at an institution of higher education, that block of courses may be transferred to any other institution of higher education and must be substituted for the receiving institution’s core curriculum.
 A student shall receive academic credit for each of the courses transferred and may not be required to take additional core curriculum courses at the receiving institution unless the Texas Higher Education Coordinating Board has approved a larger core curriculum at that institution.

 Requirements for Undergraduate Second Degree BSN Admission

-- Applicants must submit official transcript(s) from EACH college or university attended, sent directly from each institution to NursingCAS.
+- Applicants must submit official transcript(s) from EACH college or university attended, sent directly from each institution completed to NursingCAS before August 15.
 (For timely and accurate processing, students should ensure that all official documents have been submitted to NursingCAS at least 6 weeks prior to the deadline date).
 Mailing address is:

 P.O.
 Box 9201

 - Applicants to the second degree BSN program must have graduated from an accredited baccalaureate degree program.
 The baccalaureate degree must have been completed prior to the August 15th deadline.